devhollister/Amazon_Vine_Analysis/README.md

 ![](images/overview_table.png)

 This dataset was refined by excluding reviews with less than 20 total votes and those with less than 50% helpful votes (hopeful votes/total votes).
 From here the reviews were broken down into Vine members and non-Vine members.

+### Vine Members

-There were a total of 60 reviews by Vine members at this point in the analysis, with 34 of those giving 5-stars (56.67%).
+* There were a total of 60 reviews by Vine members.
+* 34 of those reviews were 5-star reviews.
+* The percentage of reviews that were 5-star was 56.67%.

 The first ten reviews by Vine members are shown below:

 ![](images/paid_table.png)

+### Non-Vine Members

-There were 14,477 reviews by non-Vine members, and 8,212 of those reviews were 5-star reviews (56.72%).
+* There were 14,477 reviews by non-Vine members.
+* 8,212 of those reviews were 5-star reviews.
+* The percentage of reviews that were 5-star was 56.72%.

 The first ten reviews by non-Vine members are shown below:

 ![](images/unpaid_table.png)